dsc-courses/dsc10-notes/README.md

 `extensions/` contains the extensions which define custom directives.
 See "Extensions" below.

-`notebooks/` contains machine-generated versions of the Jupyter notebooks used as textbook pages, but with ugly directive cells removed.
-Removing directive cells can be performed by running `make notebooks` in the project root.
+`notebooks/` contains the Jupyter notebooks that students will see if they open the interactive version of the textbook page.
+Some of these notebooks are automatically generated from the textbook pages by cleaning them of directive cells.
+Generating these notebooks is done by running `make notebooks` in the project root.
 This target is also run whenever the HTML version of the textbook is built (using `make html`).
+Other notebooks in this directory are "out-of-tree" notebooks that are not themselves textbook pages.

 `scripts/` contains various scripts used in the development and building of the textbook.
 These scripts should generally not be invoked manually.